JasperZhang121/Vaults/Programming Languages/Java/18. Annotation/@Transactional.md

 `@Transactional` is a Spring annotation used to define transaction boundaries in your application.
-It ensures that all database operations within the scope of the method (or class, if applied at the class level) are executed within a single transaction.
-If any operation fails, the transaction will be rolled back to maintain data consistency.
+It ensures that all database operations within the scope of the method (or class, if applied at the class level) are <mark style="background: #FFB8EBA6;">executed within a single transaction.
+If any operation fails, the transaction will be rolled back to maintain data consistency</mark>.

 Key points: